oraichain/orai/x/provider/spec/01_state.md

 ## OracleScript

 When an individual requests data from the Oraichain's oracle, he calls one of the existing Oracle Scripts on Oraichain.
-An Oracle Script is a file which will collect data from different AI Data Sources or Oracle Scripts before using test cases given by the user to test those data.
+An Oracle Script is a smart contract which will collect data from different AI Data Sources or Oracle Scripts before using test cases given by the user to test those data.
 If they satisfy the requirements of the test cases, the script will trigger an aggregation phase, and then the aggregated data is stored on the Oraichain for future usage and verification.

 ```go
 type OracleScript struct {